danipetra/Pint-Toss/README.txt.txt

 Tutorial board showing game mechanics, integrated into mainmenu scene _Player Throwing: For the first throw and sometimes during the game the inputManager takes the wrong start position (left-base angle of the screen

+IMPROVEMENTS:
+Base perfect throw on collisions instead than with values, so that it's independent from changes Implement an Observer to handle pint collisions, it would significantly improve code, test performances

+BONUSES:
+Respawn player and enemy after each throw, assigning a new position based on a rotation around the bucket.
+You have to keep opponents at a minimum distance (ALREADY DEVELOPED, fix it)
+Pause menu (Already developed)
+Camera direction needs to change if the player respawns and rotates (not needed for now)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 COMPLETE:
 01 / 05
-Add UI measures on the slider for perfect throw and backboard throw _RewardScene and JsonLoader not working on mobile build, Json loader errors in Awake and in StopGame Make the audio manager a singleton and add sounds for: RewardScene, onfire ball, increase volume onDrink 30 / 04
+Added UI measures on the slider for perfect throw and backboard throw _RewardScene and JsonLoader not working on mobile build, Json loader errors in Awake and in StopGame Make the audio manager a singleton and add sounds for: RewardScene, onfire ball, increase volume onDrink

+30 / 04
 Fire basic particles
 Basic lighting (only on game scene), change settings on build